dtwilbur/flight-data-dashboard/README.md

 ### Motivation

 Flight operations and remote sensing systems produce huge streams of telemetry.
 Making sense of this information requires a robust ingestion pipeline and a clear user interface.
 This project is inspired by the architecture used in similar applications: a React frontend communicates with a Python API over REST; the API persists data to a database; and a background job ingests raw telemetry into structured records.
-Official FastAPI documentation highlights how the framework delivers high performance and ease of use for building APIs by leveraging Python type hints and automatic OpenAPI generation【659874306774395†L315-L328】.
-Likewise, the React documentation emphasises its component‑based approach, letting developers build user interfaces by composing small pieces into complete pages【746734238372704†L28-L66】.
+Official FastAPI documentation highlights how the framework delivers high performance and ease of use for building APIs by leveraging Python type hints and automatic OpenAPI generation.
+Likewise, the React documentation emphasises its component‑based approach, letting developers build user interfaces by composing small pieces into complete pages.

 ### Features

 - **Data ingestion** – A background script (`ingest.py`) reads comma‑separated satellite telemetry and writes structured `Flight` and `Position` rows into a SQLite database via SQLAlchemy.
 - **Typed API** – The FastAPI service exposes CRUD endpoints to list flights, fetch flight details and stream the latest positions.
-FastAPI generates interactive documentation automatically based on the Pydantic models【659874306774395†L315-L328】.
+FastAPI generates interactive documentation automatically based on the Pydantic models.
 - **React dashboard** – The frontend is bootstrapped with Vite and Tailwind CSS.
 Components include a flight table, a detail pane and a map/graph view.
-React’s declarative component model makes it straightforward to build reusable UI building blocks【746734238372704†L28-L72】.
+React’s declarative component model makes it straightforward to build reusable UI building blocks.
 - **Responsive UI** – The dashboard uses responsive layouts to work well on desktop and mobile.
 Charts are rendered with Chart.js; maps use Leaflet via the `react‑leaflet` library.
 - **Containerised** – A `docker-compose.yml` orchestrates the backend, frontend and database services for local development.
 Each service runs in its own container.